MirkoHernandez/denote-folgezettel/Readme.md

 ## Dynamic blocks

 > [!NOTE]
-> "Section" here is the list of immediate descendants of a given note; "full section"
+> "Section" here means the list of immediate descendants of a given note; "full section"
-> the list of all descendants.
+> means the list of all descendants.

 ### denote-fz-insert-section-dblock